 Read the Paxil-CR (paroxetine hydrochloride) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking paroxetine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: personal or family history of bipolar/manic-depressive disorder, personal or family history of suicide attempts, liver problems, kidney problems, seizures, low sodium in the blood, intestinal ulcers/bleeding (peptic ulcer disease) or bleeding problems, glaucoma (narrow-angle type).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: personal or family history of bipolar/manic-depressive disorder, personal or family history of suicide attempts, liver problems, kidney problems, seizures, low sodium in the blood, intestinal ulcers/bleeding (peptic ulcer disease) or bleeding problems, personal or family history of glaucoma (angle-closure type).

 This drug may make you dizzy or drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Older adults may be more sensitive to the side effects of this drug, especially bleeding or loss of coordination.
 Older adults may also be more likely to develop a type of salt imbalance (hyponatremia), especially if they are also taking "water pills" (diuretics).
 Loss of coordination can increase the risk of falling.